 21. University of Findlay

-The University of Findlay offers a Bachelors of Science Business Program in Emergency Operations that can be accomplished entirely online.
+The University of Findlay offers a Bachelor of Science Business Program in Emergency Operations that can be accomplished entirely online.
 This is considered a degree completion program that has a heavy focus on crisis management.
 This program is unique in not only are students required to complete coursework related to disaster mitigation and prevention, but they will also undergo a series of Core Business Coursework.
-Some of the classes that are required include: economics, operations management and logistics, management of organizations, finance, marketing management, managerial accounting, and international business.
+Some of the classes that are required include economics, operations management and logistics, management of organizations, finance, marketing management, managerial accounting, and international business.
 Other pertinent classes include power in society: use and abuse and communications for professionals.
-This is a well rounded course of study that can lead graduates into many successful career paths.
+This is a well-rounded course of study that can lead graduates into many successful career paths.

 Degree Type: BSB in Emergency Operations